withastro/astro/packages/integrations/image/README.md

 **Default:** `'cover'`
 </p>

 > This is not supported by the default Squoosh service.
 See the [installation section](#installing-sharp-optional) for details on using the `sharp` service instead.
+Read more about [how `sharp` resizes images](https://sharp.pixelplumbing.com/api-resize).

 How the image should be resized to fit both `height` and `width`.